Funmibi-A/videoApp/README.md

 - Safari
 - Edge

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## Future Enhancements

-- [ ] Video thumbnails generation
-- [ ] User profiles and avatars
-- [ ] Video categories and search
-- [ ] Push notifications
-- [ ] Video streaming optimization
-- [ ] Admin panel
-- [ ] Content moderation
-- [ ] Mobile app

 ## License

 MIT License - See LICENSE file for details

-## Support
+## T-shoot

 If you encounter any issues:
 1. Check the browser console for errors
 2. Ensure all dependencies are installed
 3. Verify the server is running on the correct port
-4. Check file permissions for uploads directory
+4. Check file permissions for the uploads directory

 ---

-**Happy sharing! 🎬✨**# videoApp